The rise of DIY haircuts

 The future looks trim

 “The past few months have been incredible and we’ve experienced a great deal of success, where others have faltered, because of our ability to pivot and serve our customers across multiple online platforms and still get products out to them quickly”, adds Hughes.
-“Fortunately, we had a great technology partner that we could rely on to help us ramp up our operations to meet expectations.
+“Fortunately, we had a great technology partner in Brightpearl that we could rely on to help us ramp up our operations to meet expectations.
 It has been an enormous challenge, and, at times, a fraught and chaotic experience, but ultimately it’s been a successful one and for that, we’re hugely thankful.”